-Definition of PostgreSQL column does not exist exception
+Definition of the PostgreSQL column does not exist exception.

-PostgreSQL column does not exist exception occurs when we have used column did not exist in the table or it will occur when the used column name has lower case name and we have used upper case in our query.
-We can avoid this exception in many ways like double-quote the column name for which column we have to get the exception.
+PostgreSQL column does not exist exception occurs when we have used a column that did not exist in the table, or it will occur when the used column name has a lower case name, and we have used upper case in our query.
+We can avoid this exception in many ways, like double-quote the column name for which column we have to get the exception.
 We can also check the column name which existed in the table or not.
-If the column name does not exist in the table then we need to create the same into the table.
+If the column name does not exist in the table, then we need to create the same into the table.

 Syntax:

-Below is the syntax of the column name that does not exist except in PostgreSQL.
+Below is the column name syntax that does not exist except in PostgreSQL.

 - Column name does not exist exception using select